 Botanist Alan Esler, a specialist on weeds, claims that Auckland has more wild exotic plants than anywhere in the world: there are more than 600 species.
 Some species escaped quarantine measures at Auckland’s port.
 The favourable climate and lack of native competitors mean they can soon get established.

-Humans introduced new plants and animals, some of which have devastated native species.
+Humans introduced new plants and animals, some of which devastated native species.
 Māori introduced the Polynesian rat (kiore) and dog (kurī).
 During European settlement in the 19th century, the Auckland Acclimatisation Society (established in 1861) introduced many new species.
-Browsing animals, especially possums, endanger native plant and animal life today.
+Browsing animals, especially possums, still endanger native plant and animal life today.

 By 1878, Auckland province’s four main population groups were: